OubaidaAkilan/todo-app/README.md

 As a user, I want to ensure that only fellow users that are allowed to “create”, based on their user type, can add new To Do Items
 As a user, I want to ensure that only fellow users that are allowed to “update”, based on their user type, can mark To Do Items complete
 As a user, I want to ensure that only fellow users that are allowed to “delete”, based on their user type, can delete new To Do Items

+# Phase 4 Requirements
+In Phase 4, we will finalize the functionality of the application by connecting to live servers
+for login, authorization, and data access